WICG/webpackage/explainers/navigation-to-unsigned-bundles.md

 ### Loading a non-authoritative bundle

-The browser redirects to [a URL that refers to the bundle's primary URL *inside its bundle*](#urls-for-bundle-components), with the bundle itself attached.
+The browser redirects to [a URL that refers to the bundle's primary URL *inside its bundle*](./bundle-urls-and-origins.md), with the bundle itself attached.

-Because the user might save a bundle to a file whose path includes private information like their username, APIs like [`Window.location`](https://developer.mozilla.org/en-US/docs/Web/API/Window/location) and [`Document.URL`](https://developer.mozilla.org/en-US/docs/Web/API/Document/URL) have to return the claimed URL and not the full encoded URL.
-Avoiding the new scheme in these APIs will also probably improve compatibility.
+APIs like
+[`Window.location`](https://developer.mozilla.org/en-US/docs/Web/API/Window/location)
+and
+[`Document.URL`](https://developer.mozilla.org/en-US/docs/Web/API/Document/URL)
+[return the claimed URL and not the full encoded URL](./bundle-urls-and-origins.md#same-bundle-introspection).

 ### Subsequent loads with an attached bundle